brandur/sorg/content/fragments/emptied-calgary.md

 The subject of Calgary, and specifically its downtown core, emptied by a collapsing energy industry, came up [on HN last week](https://news.ycombinator.com/item?id=28873926).
 Being from there, this was of course interesting.

 The general thesis is that Calgary's downtown vacancy rate is by far the highest in Canada -- at 29% compared to 17% for Edmonton which is number two.
-Sporting a massive commuting class, downtown has always infamously dead by 5 PM for decades, but incredibly it's now even worse.
+Sporting a massive commuting class, downtown has always infamously dead by 5 PM for decades, but incredibly, it's gotten even worse.

 One surprising thing is how many Calgary or ex-Calgary HNers there are who chimed in on the subject.
 For those who left, anecdotes there largely match my own -- headed for the sunnier shores of Vancouver, Toronto, or down to the US.
 For those who stayed, the story was often the same -- unlike Vancouver and Toronto (where they lived for a stint), you can actually afford to live well.